Sketching and thinking

 It's remarkable how often business strategy, which aim is to direct action leads to confusion or big abstract statements.
 As soon as you start sketching though you move away from abstraction and turn it into a tangible thing that everyone can see, understand and hopefully become excited about.
 As you sketch you begin to explore the scope, boundaries and direction of the idea/service.
 I suppose it's based on all the same principles that underpin the design thinking movement.

 Timeout!
 Planning to help up grade the outdated look of my website.
-Feelings regarding the style at http://5starfencestaining.ca?
-Genuinely a well reviewed Langley BC fence staining service if required within the British Columbia region.
+Feelings regarding the style at http://dulcimer.ca?
+Genuinely an exceptional hammered dulcimers with heart if required within the British Columbia region.
 Send a remark.
 Appreciated!

 For the last few years, sketching has become my main working tool and I pretty much sketch everyday.
 I sketch for lots of different reasons; to express or prototype an idea, to record what I'm hearing, to tell a service story or to document, but probably the main reason I sketch is to help to me think.